The basis of handicrafts

 Moroccan rug or carpet

-She still uses traditional clothes in parties and events, and today she adopts an innovative style.
+She still uses traditional clothes at parties and events, and today she adopts an innovative style.
 Try without waiting for the famous Moroccan caftan!
 Slippers are also a symbol of authentic Moroccan clothing.
-Today’s fashion is reflected in fashion design and many creative people presenting designs for contemporary models.
+Today’s fashion is reflected in fashion design and many creative people present designs for contemporary models.

 Want to go home with original handcrafted jewelry?
 Marrakech and the surrounding areas abound with luxury Berber jewelry!
-Among other things, you will find these jewelry in the medina near Jamaâ El Fna Square.
-Many silver jewelery is also made in cities such as Guelmim, Agadir, Essaouira, Tiznit or even Taroudant.
+Among other things, you will find this jewelry in the medina near Jamaâ El Fna Square.
+Much silver jewelry is also made in cities such as Guelmim, Agadir, Essaouira, Tiznit, and even Taroudant.
 Craftsmen make jewelry from gold or silver and are sold in antique city markets.

 Ceramics and pottery